 - The DVD Clerk's Office at the Moultrie Courthouse is open. - The DVD Clerk's Office is available in person and remotely from 8:30AM to 5:00PM Monday through Friday. - Civil filings can be submitted in person at the Clerk's Office or remotely: - 1.
 Online at www.probono.net/dccourts or, - 2.
 By emailing completed forms available on the DVD webpage to DVD@dcsc.gov.
 To access fillable forms, click here. - Criminal filings in DVM and CCC cases should continue to be filed electronically via CaseFileXpress.
 Depending on the case type, judges and courtroom staff will work either in-person or remotely.
-Parties may continue to appear via telephone or videoconference for hearings held in DVD remote courtrooms.
-In DVM and CCC cases when defendants appear in-person, the parties are required to appear in person unless otherwise modified by the judge. - Proceedings in the DVD are open to the public.
+Parties may continue to appear via telephone or videoconference for hearings held in DVD remote courtrooms. - Proceedings in the DVD are open to the public.
 Parties will receive instructions on how to join the courtroom directly.
-Non-parties should contact the DVD Clerk's Office by calling (202) 879-0157 or emailing DVDhearings@dcsc.gov to obtain information to access a specific courtroom. - As of September 7, 2021, the DV Division will have seven courtrooms operating.
-Some will be fully or partially remote and others will be inperson.
-Below is the list of courtrooms with the types of hearings assigned to the courtroom: - o 113 CPO, ASO cases - o 114 CPO, ASO cases
+Non-parties should contact the DVD Clerk's Office by calling (202) 879-0157 or emailing DVDhearings@dcsc.gov to obtain information to access a specific courtroom.

-- o 117 DVM and CCC cases - o 118 DVM and CCC cases - O 119 Primary TPO, TASO courtroom with cases heard by Magistrate Judges - O 108 Backup CPO courtroom with cases heard by the Senior Judge - JM-9 Backup TPO, TASO cases courtroom and primary Child Support cases courtroom
+- The DV Division will have seven courtrooms operating.
+Some will be fully or partially remote and others will be in-person.
+Below is the list of courtrooms with the types of hearings assigned to the courtroom: - o 113 CPO, ASO cases - o 114 CPO, ASO cases - o 117 DVM and CCC cases - o 118 DVM and CCC cases - O 119 Primary TPO, TASO courtroom with cases heard by Magistrate Judges - O 108 Backup CPO courtroom with cases heard by the Senior Judge - JM-9 Backup TPO, TASO cases courtroom and primary Child Support cases courtroom